 Foods you can’t freeze

-To reduce waste and make the most of the food you have, create a veg box in your freezer.
-Add any vegetables you have left over after cooking a meal.
-When the box is full, use it as a base for stock or soup.
+To reduce waste and make the most of the food you have, stick a Ziploc bag in your freezer.
+Whenever you're cooking and have leftover veg, add it to the Ziploc bag.
+When the bag is full, use it as a base for stock or soup.

 Freeze small items on a sheet

-If you’ve ever wasted food because it’s all frozen together in a giant lump, try this tip.
+If you’ve ever wasted food because it’s all frozen together in a giant lump and you can't separate out a portion, try this tip.
 Place your food to be frozen (berries, veg or slices of meat) on a baking tray and stick it in the top of your freezer.
 Once it’s frozen, take it out and store it in Ziploc bags.

 Larger items can be separated with foil or baking paper and put straight into bags.

-Thaw your food in the fridge.
+Thaw your food in the fridge, not on the counter.
 If you leave certain foods, like a chicken, out on the counter to reach room temperature, they may start to cultivate bacteria before they’re fully defrosted.

 Never try to cook raw poultry or large joints of meat from frozen.
 Fully defrost them in your fridge first.